xangma/vscode_remote_slurm/README.md

 - Cancels job on window close/disconnect (after `SCANCEL_TIMEOUT` has elapsed).
 - Reconnects to your job if it finds it running on connecting to the cluster.
 Say you accidentally closed your vscode window or lost connection, you have `SCANCEL_TIMEOUT` seconds to reconnect before your vscode slurm job is scancelled.

+### Requirements
+- Key to be added to ssh-agent so agent forwarding works.
+- The defined host in the ssh config must not be using Control Sockets.

 ### How I have been able to get this working:
 - Put the ssh_wrapper.sh script somewhere.
 - Make sure it's executable: `chmod +x ssh_wrapper.sh`
-- Change vscode to run this instead of your default ssh binary.
+- Change vscode to run this instead of your default ssh binary (ctrl + shift + p -> Remote-SSH: Settings -> Remote.SSH: Path: `/full/path/to/ssh_wrapper.sh`)
 - Create a host entry in your ssh_config (example below) with a RemoteCommand detailing your resources.
 - Hope it works?

 ### How it works
 The script: